FloSchuberth/cSEM/dev/igsca_tree_port_review.typ

 The test files are the right shape --- one per R file, matching the conventions in `MEMORY.md`, with the tree-level assertions in `test-postestimate_doTrees.R` and the node-level ones in `test-helper_doTrees.R`.
 This section records what changed and what was measured along the way.
-All five findings are closed; the remaining test work is #link(<mixed>)[section 5]'s 5.1--5.3 and 5.6.
+All five findings are closed, and so is #link(<mixed>)[section 5]'s 5.1--5.3; the only remaining test work is 5.6, which needs a fixture that does not exist yet.

 == T1.
 Snapshots were stale --- deleted and regenerated